cksystemsteaching/selfie/book.md

 ### Recommended Reading

 At the end of each chapter there is a section with literature recommendations for exploring the topic of the chapter further.
-Here are our first recommendations.
+Here are our first two recommendations.

 The Art of Computer Programming by Donald E. Knuth